themosis/documentation/structure.md

 If you feel like you need to customize your application by changing something into the WordPress administration, providing some shared utilities or simply adding some logic, we suggest you to put it into the new `app` directory located at project root, or develop a custom plugin or a custom PHP package.

-The new theme is also configured with [Laravel Mix](https://laravel-mix.com/) and is already setup to handle your custom Javascript and Sass files.
+The new theme is also configured with [Laravel Mix](https://laravel-mix.com/) and is already setup to handle your front-end needs.

 Please read the [theme guide]({{url}}/structure) for more details.

 #### The root views directory

 You could provide views for your entire application through the `resources/views` directory located at application root.
-However we recommend to use it for shared views or views used to customize the WordPress administration.
+However, we recommend to use it for shared views or views used to customize the WordPress administration.

 ### Extend WordPress